 All-Ceramic Crowns Restore Front Teeth to a Natural Attractive Appearance

-All-ceramic porcelain dental crowns offer a natural looking solution for a broken tooth, cracked tooth, or teeth that are too badly damaged to be corrected with fillings or veneers.
+All-ceramic porcelain dental crowns offer a natural-looking solution for a broken tooth, cracked tooth, or teeth that are too severely damaged to be corrected with fillings or veneers.

 Ceramic crowns can be made in different shades of white that will match your surrounding teeth and other cosmetic dental work.

 A dental crown is fitted as part of a two-stage process.
 During your first visit, your tooth is evaluated using x-rays to determine the amount of damage that needs to be repaired.

 A dental mold is made of the treated tooth along with the opposing and adjacent teeth.
 The mold is sent to our dental lab for fabrication.
 The new dental crown is color-matched to the correct shade of the surrounding teeth.

 The tooth is then prepared by removing a portion of the enamel around and across the top to support the crown.
 The patient is fitted with a temporary acrylic crown.